-With its new Zenith El Primero Chronomaster 1969 Rolling Stones Edition (ref.
-03.2048.4061/77.C496), the Swiss watchmaker probably tries to appeal to hearts (as well as wallets and credit cards) of baby boomers: those men and women in their sixties that remember year 1969.
-Some of them actually saw Jimi Hendrix performing Star Spangled Banner at Woodstock 1969, attended Led Zeppelin’s Summer 1969 North American Tour, while the luckiest of them even managed to see at least one of 16 shows of The Rolling Stones American Tour 1969.
+With its new El Primero Chronomaster 1969 Rolling Stones Edition (ref.
+03.2048.4061/77.C496), Zenith tries to appeal to hearts (as well as wallets and credit cards) of the baby boomers: those men and women in their sixties that remember the year 1969.
+Some of them actually saw Jimi Hendrix performing the Star Spangled Banner at Woodstock 1969, attended Led Zeppelin’s Summer 1969 North American Tour, while the luckiest of them even managed to see at least one of 16 shows of The Rolling Stones American Tour 1969.

 Although the British band has already celebrated its 50th anniversary two years ago, the year 1969 was still quite a significant year for Rolling Stones.
 First of all, Brian Jones, one of the founding members, was fired from the group due to his drug abuse problems.
-Hi died later that year.
+He died later that year.
 The second event is, of course, the release of their Through the Past, Darkly (Big Hits Vol. 2) compilation album that included such big hits as Paint It, Black (in fact, I am listening to the song right now as I am typing these words), as well as Ruby Tuesday and the legendary Let’s Spend the Night Together.

 Yes, that was a year to remember.

-You have probably already noticed that this new limited edition model is based on the gorgeous Zenith El Primero Chronomaster 1969 automatic chronograph watch (Ref.
+You have probably already noticed that this new limited edition model is based on the gorgeous Zenith El Primero Chronomaster 1969 automatic chronograph (Ref.
 27.03.0138.940) that was first presented in March 2012 at Baselworld show as a tribute to their very first El Primero chronograph.

 While the finish and technical specs of the timekeeper are exactly the same, there is at least one feature on its open-worked dial that makes the device unique: Rolling Stones iconic red tongue, a symbol you have seen millions of times on T-shirts, bags, car bumpers, and even guitars, now decorates the black 12-hour chronograph sub-dial at 6 o’clock.

-Frankly, with all my love to the band, I must admit that I don’t really like the unartful way the timekeeper’s designer decided to place the famous logo, although I can see a sort of humorous statement in this.
+Frankly, with all my love to the band, I must admit that I don’t like the unartful way the timekeeper’s designer decided to place the famous logo, although I can see a sort of humorous statement in this.